-In 1992, Batman Returns made its cinematic debut and once again a comic book adaptation accompanied the film’s release.
+Fast forward three years and in 1992, Batman Returns made its cinematic debut and once again a comic book adaptation accompanied the film’s release.
 The same happened in 1995 for Batman Forever and 1997 for Batman & Robin, and eventually all four stories were collected together as a trade paperback.

 But beyond these four comics there has never been an official continuation of the Batman Anthology in comic book form.
 There is no comic of the oft-discussed ‘fifth’ Batman movie, Batman Unchained.
 There is no Batman & Robin Continued or a Batman Forever Director’s Cut.
 There’s not even a Catwoman comic featuring the Michelle Pfeiffer version of Selina Kyle.
 Nothing.

 But what if there was a continuation of Batman ’89 and Batman Returns?
 What if the world that Tim Burton had created for those first two movies was continued in comics?
 Would you be into it?
 Would you dash to the comic book store each month to pick up the next issue?

 OK, now what if I told you that it IS happening?
 And you will soon be able to pick it up from July 2021?!

 The series – simply titled Batman ’89 – will start publishing as a digital title on July 27th, with the first six chapters of the comic made available from launch day.
 Moving forward, the next six chapters will be released weekly over a six week period, making a total of 12 chapters.